seanreed1111/sql-recipes/recipes.md

 Pull out the parts you need with LEFT( ), MID( ), or RIGHT( ), and sort them.

 Discussion
-Suppose that you have a housewares table that acts as a catalog for houseware furnish- ings, and that items are identified by 10-character ID values consisting of three subparts: a three-character category abbreviation (such as DIN for “dining room” or KIT for “kitchen”), a five-digit serial number, and a two-character country code indicating where the part is manufactured: mysql> SELECT * FROM housewares;
+Suppose that you have a housewares table that acts as a catalog for houseware furnish- ings, and that items are identified by 10-character ID values consisting of three subparts: a three-character category abbreviation (such as DIN for “dining room” or KIT for “kitchen”), a five-digit serial number, and a two-character country code indicating WHERE the part is manufactured: mysql> SELECT * FROM housewares;
 +------------+------------------+
 | id    | description   |